lemmykc-gradient/lemmykc-gradient.github.io/index.md

 - [Nitarshan Rajkumar](https://www.nitarshan.com), University of Cambridge

 # Participants
-Who is this for: This forum is designed for a diverse group of participants, including:
+This forum is designed for a diverse group of participants, including:

 - Researchers in mathematics, computer science, natural sciences and the social sciences
 - Policymakers